electronsandstuff/py-pfeiffer-vacuum-protocol/README.md

 print("Pressure: {:.3f} bar".format(p))
 ```

+When connecting to a PPT 100 gauge, the default address of the device is 1, but on an Omnicontrol controller connected to a PKR type gauge, the address would be 122 or 132.
+More information is available in the user manuals for your device of choice.

 ## Invalid Character Filter
 Some users have reported invalid characters coming from their serial device.
 Sometimes this can be resolved by simply ignoring those extra characters.
 The library comes with a filter built in.
 This is kept off by default to properly display errors to the user.
 However, it can be enabled/disabled by running one of the following function after import.
 ```python